Piano Concerto No. 1 (Brahms): Piano duo versions

 Brahms also wrote a two-piano arrangement, which was essentially the original score before orchestration.
 In 1853 Robert Schumann had bought a grand piano for Clara so that the household had two.
 In September 1856 Brahms sent Clara the first movement of his new piano concerto in a two-piano score.
 She wrote in her diary on 1 October 1856 that Brahms had "composed an excellent first movement" for a piano concerto, and "I am delighted with its greatness of conception and the tenderness of its melodies."
-Then on 18 October, "Johannes has finished his concerto - we have played it several times on two pianos."
+Then on 18 October, "Johannes has finished his concerto — we have played it several times on two pianos."

 In 1862 Rieter-Biedermann, publisher of the Concerto, requested that Brahms write a piano four-hands arrangement.
 Publishers liked piano four-hands arrangements, which could be sold to customers owning only one piano.
-However, Brahms declined, saying it would not be "practical" for him.
-Two years later Brahms decided he needed the money he would get for it, so he made the arrangement.
+However, Brahms initially declined the request, saying it would not be "practical" for him; but two years later, for apparently mostly financial reasons, he made the arrangement.